cfpdx-401d5/pet-store-routes/LAB.md

   * a list of pets at the store, clicking on a pet takes you to that pet:
   * pet detail - the detail for a particular pet

+## Bonuses!

-  It also has a filter, a drop down with "All" and then animal types ('cats', 'dogs', 'birds', etc.).
+Add a client-side filter for the pets view: a drop down with "All" and then animal types ('cats', 'dogs', 'birds', etc.).
 If there is a filter, it should be added as a query parameter to the route

-## Bonus

 Create a "Buy" button that adds that pet to a shopping cart.
 The button should appear both in list of pets as well as pet detail.
 If user clicks buy again, same pet should not be added twice (but not a user error).